ocup0311/NOTE/@Diary/English.md

 </summary>

-> Basic computer <mark>literacy</mark>.
+> Basic computer [literacy].
 A basic understanding of what a web server is.

 </details>